First Time Home Buying Tips Part 2 – Choosing The Right Location

 Your first home purchase doesn’t necessarily have to be a free-standing single-family dwelling.
 Perhaps a condominium or garden patio home is a better fit for your lifestyle.

 Choose wisely with the help of a licensed real estate agent.
-Zach Richmond and Marlys Markey and their team at Richmond Realty Group – RE/MAX The Woodlands & Spring are steeped in knowledge about the local real estate market and have the professional experience to guide you among the many considerations when choosing a location.
+Zach Richmond and Marlys Markey and their team at Richmond Realty Group are steeped in knowledge about the local real estate market and have the professional experience to guide you among the many considerations when choosing a location.